Professor Jennifer Dowd

 Professor of Demography and Population Health

-Jenn Dowd is a quantitative social and health scientist with interdisciplinary training in demography, economics, epidemiology and infectious disease.
+Jenn Dowd is Deputy Director of the Leverhulme Centre for Demographic Science and Demographic Science Unit.
+She is a quantitative social and health scientist with interdisciplinary training in demography, economics, epidemiology and infectious disease.
 Her research seeks to understand how social and biological processes interact over the life course and how social factors “get under the skin” to impact health.

 BugSigDB captures patterns of differential abundance across a broad range of host-associated microbial signatures.

 Diverging destinies: 'social' data within the TwinsUK cohort.

 Bowyer RCE. et al, (2022), Wellcome Open Res, 7